 Is MYOB crashing?
 Too slow?
-It may be time to upgrade, but first there are some fixes worth trying which can reduce crashes & lock-outs, and improve MYOB speed and performance.
+It may be time to upgrade.
+First there are some fixes worth trying which can reduce crashes & lock-outs, and improve MYOB speed and performance.

 Getting the most from MYOB: working around crashes and slow response